vaynelau/os-guide-book/README.md

 If you find any *bug* or *wrong*, welcome to contribute to make the book better.

 ### Not Familiar with latex
-If you are not familiar with *latex* and *github*, you can also open an [issue](https://github.com/SivilTaram/BUAAOS-guide-book/issues).
+If you are not familiar with *latex** and git, you can also open an [issue](https://git.cscore.net.cn/star_os/guide-book/issues).
 Just click the button `New issue` to notice us.

 ### Familiar with latex

-If you are familiar with *latex* and *github*, welcome to fork and pull request.
-Please guarantee the PR pass the auto-build in [Travis-CI](https://travis-ci.org/SivilTaram/BUAAOS-guide-book/builds).
+If you are familiar with *latex* and *git*, welcome to fork and pull request.
+Please guarantee the PR pass the auto-build in Gitlab CI.

-- If you just want to commit something but it may bring failure, you can commit as follow:
+- If you just want to commit something but it may bring failure, you can commit as follow: (TODO)

 ```shell
 git commit -m "[ci skip] xxxx"